 What is the Best Baby Bottle?

 I have put together features to consider when you buy your baby bottles, to help you find the best baby bottle!
 Its a bit daunting as a first parent to plough through the minefield of baby bottles, especially when you have triplets or twins and know you are going to have to buy quite a few !
 Have a read through the features below, hopefully they will be informative and give you a good insight into what you want !
 I have then added a comprehensive list of different bottles,on the market, their shapes and sizes.
-To read in-depth about each bottle follow this link to Bottle Feeding where there are reviews about each type of bottle with options to purchase your favourite.
+To read in-depth about each bottle follow scroll down to t

 Generally manufacturers supply two sizes of bottles – 4 oz and 8 oz ( 120mls and 230mls) However, like Dr Brown, there are few that produce an extra small bottle – 2oz size.
 What you require entirely depends on how much your baby feeds.
 The smaller sizes will be useful in the first few weeks, when your babies are tiny and have a tiny stomach.
 They will take between 2-4 oz at every feed for the first few weeks so the smaller bottles will be better, less heavy.
 But as they grow and require more volumes of milk so larger bottles will be needed.
 The small bottles still come in handy though when your babies are just thirsty and need a drink of water.